 “Unbelievable musicality” Daniel Barenboim

-In the forthcoming season 2018/19 Leonie is thrilled to be returning to Canada for several concerts of Beethovens third Piano Concerto under Maestro Bernhard Gueller as well as giving her Berlin debut with the Sinfonie Orchester Berlin and Stanley Dodds.
+In the forthcoming season 2018/19 Leonie is thrilled to be returning to Canada for a tour with Beethovens third Piano Concerto under Maestro Bernhard Gueller as well as giving her Berlin debut with the Sinfonie Orchester Berlin and Stanley Dodds.
 She will be performing Brahms’ second Piano Concerto at the prestigious Berlin Philharmonie.

 The young pianist has been invited to give concerts at important festivals such as the Schleswig-Holstein Music Festival and the MiTo Festival in Milan and Turin, at the Oberstdorf Summer Music Festival, the Schloss Haigerloch Concerts, the Leipzig Summer Piano Festival and the International Chamber Music Festival Viana do Castelo; she has also given recitals at the Accademia Tedesca Villa Massimo in Rome, in Portugal, South Africa, Ukraine, in Switzerland and Argentina.
 She was acclaimed equally by audiences and the press for her tremendous, sell-out recital in one of the North German Radio (NDR) broadcasting halls during the Pro:Musica Concerts in Hanover, which was recorded by NDR.
-In 2016 she organised a Benefit Concert for UNICEF she gave together with friends and the German actress Katja Riemann in the Chamber Music Hall of the Philharmonie in Berlin.
+As a consequence to the refugee crisis she organised a Benefit Concert for UNICEF in 2016 she gave together with friends and the German actress Katja Riemann at the Chamber Music Hall of the Philharmonie in Berlin.

 She made her debut with orchestra at the age of fourteen performing Edvard Griegʼs Piano Concerto.
 This was followed by concerts with the Nürnberg Symphony under Lancelot Fuhry and the Landeskapelle Eisenach under Carlos Chamorro Moreno.
 In the spring of 2016 she delighted an audience when she played Ravelʼs Concerto in G major with Symphony Nova Scotia under the baton of Bernhard Gueller.
 In March 2017 she gave a masterclass at the Universidad National de los Artes in Buenos Aires.